 BabyCenter – This company occasionally hire work at home community moderators for their parenting forum.
 The job description never says anything about past moderation experience, although there are other skills listed.

+There are many no experience needed jobs in the writing world.
 Writing is one of the easiest work from home industries to break into because fortunately most of the places you can write for tend to be more interested in how well you can write rather than how many other writing jobs you've had.

 You can try your luck at any of the sites that pay you to write I have listed, but below I've made a short list of some of the companies that aren't that stringent in their requirements if you are very much an entry-level freelance writer.
 They are mostly content sites/mills and while they don't pay a lot, they are good for paid practice.